-As discussed in previous US Dollar Index DXY supply and demand analysis and forecast, the expected bullish correction is happening. .
-The EURUSD forex cross pair forecast and analysis is very similar but we are expecting a bearish correction instead.
-As a Forex trader, you should know that EURUSD and Dollar Index DXY are inversely correlated and you should avoid trading both assets at the same time as you’d be doubling your risk unnecessarily.
+As discussed in the previous US Dollar Index DXY supply and demand analysis and forecast, the expected bullish correction is happening. .
+The EURUSD forex cross pair forecast and analysis are very similar.
+Still, we are expecting a bearish correction instead.
+As a Forex trader, you should know that EURUSD and Dollar Index DXY are inversely correlated.
+You should avoid trading both assets simultaneously, as you’d be doubling your risk unnecessarily.

-Long positions will be possible on the way up to monthly supply imbalance located around 99 price level for those forex traders trading short-term and intraday forex trading strategies.
-There is a lot of room for the Dollar Index to keep on rallying.
-There is nothing to prevent the Dollar Index from the bullish correction if it continues to make higher highs.
+Long positions will be possible on the way up to the monthly supply imbalance located around the 99 price level for those forex traders trading short-term and intraday forex trading strategies.
+There is much room for the Dollar Index to keep on rallying.
+Nothing can prevent the Dollar Index from a bullish correction if it continues to make higher highs.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just supply and demand imbalances.

 Trading supply and demand imbalances are ideal for beginners and those with a full or half-time job.
 You won’t need to stay in front of the computer all day long trying to move price action with your mind.

 As supply and demand traders, we do not need to pay attention to the news, fundamentals or any earnings reports.
 Once a big timeframe imbalance has gained control, earnings do the opposite and react strongly to those imbalances.
 Why do you see positive earnings, the underlying stock drops like a rock, or a negative earnings announcement and the stock rallies like a rocket out of control?
 You are probably missing the fact that there are big imbalances in gaining control.